theafricanboss/woocommerce-venmo/readme.txt

 = From Dashboard ( WordPress admin ) =

 - Go to Plugins -> Add New
-- Search for ‘MOMO Venmo’
+- Search for ‘Checkout with Venmo’
 - Click on Install Now
 - Activate the plugin through the “Plugins” menu in WordPress.

 = Using cPanel or FTP =

-- Download ‘MOMO Venmo’ from [The African Boss](https://theafricanboss.com/venmo)
+- Download ‘Checkout with Venmo’ from [The African Boss](https://theafricanboss.com/venmo)
 - Unzip wc-venmo.zip’ file and
 - Upload wc-venmo folder to the “/wp-content/plugins/” directory.
 - Activate the plugin through the “Plugins” menu in WordPress.